Salmon Data Exchange Package Specification

 - help users draft

-column_dictionary.csvandcodes.csv, - suggest ontology-aligned IRIs,
+column_dictionary.csvandcodes.csv, - suggest ontology-aligned IRIs and term types,

 - assist in decomposing compound terms into multiple columns with appropriate roles and IRIs,